Legends of America on the road in the Salt Flats of West Texas.

 If you still throw your outfits straight into your luggage, then I have some news for you—stop it, and let packing cubes do the job.

-Packing cubes are rectangular bags that minimizes the wrinkles on your clothes and keeps them away from dirt from the other things in your luggage.
-What makes packing cubes increasingly popular is that aside from keeping your things organized, they help make more room in your luggage.
+Packing cubes are rectangular bags that minimize wrinkles in your clothes and keep them away from dirt from other items in your luggage.
+What makes packing cubes increasingly popular is that, aside from keeping your things organized, they help make more room in your luggage.

 You can use packing cubes to group your clothes by type or by color, depending on your preference.